***CFP DEADLINE EXTENSION*** ***UNTIL 12 JAN 2018***

 Confirmed keynote speakers:

 • Prof. Amy Shuman, Department of English (folklore, narrative, and critical theory), The Ohio State University, US

 • Prof. Winfried Menninghaus, Director of Max Planck Institute for Empirical Aesthetics, Frankfurt am Main, Germany

-• Dr. Jan-Noël Thon, Department of Media Studies, University of Tübingen, Germany
+• Dr. Jan-Noël Thon, Department of Culture, Film and Media, University of Nottingham, UK

 Topics may address but are not limited to (listed alphabetically):

 • affects, emotion-expressions and effects in poetry and narrative